ArrowrIcon Home icon

 Women's cigarette holder.
 There were much longer ones

-How the Budget could make men give up smoking
+The Budget increases in tobacco taxes did make some men give up smoking

 In his 1961 Budget, the Chancellor put 6d (old money) on a packet of 20 cigarettes.